-In this article, I will share how professional traders choose the best leverage for a $50 account in forex, crypto, stocks, and spread betting.
+In this article, I will share how professional traders choose leverage for a $50 account.

-Adding leverage to a $50 account is a good way to increase purchasing power in order to amplify profits.
+Adding debt to a $50 account is a good way to increase purchasing power to amplify profits.

-After reading this guide, you should have a good understanding of to choose leverage according to your trading experience and the market you trade.
+After reading this guide, you should have a good understanding of how to choose margin level according to your trading experience and the market you trade.

-- The way to leverage a $50 trading account works by first signing up for a leverage broker that offers the right amount of leverage.
+- The way to trade a $50 trading account works by first signing up for a broker that offers the right amount of margin.

 - The most important factors to be aware of are your own trading experience, market conditions, and your current trading strategy which will dictate how long you will stay in the market with an open position.